Skip to main content

 Map layers & 3D Bag data

-Map layers and associated 3D Bag data are types of overlays loaded from PDOK data.
-Map layers are exclusively available and usable within the Planconfigurator.
+Map layers and 3D-BAG data are underlays loaded from PDOK data.
+They are exclusive to the Plan Configurator.

-Both within the Plan Editor and Viewer of the Planconfigurator, map layers can be exchanged via the icon.
+In both the Plan Editor and Viewer of the Plan Configurator, you can switch map layers via the icon.

 • Standard